Astronaut00/SexyScript/README.md

 # Can I get banned?

 After being present on unknowncheats for a very long time, this was never detected.
 Just VMP it and you should be fine.
-Most scripts are detected from EAC employees manually detecting them.
+Most scripts are detected from EAC employees manually adding the script signatures to the detection database.

 # Problems